Regina Pacis Votive Shrine - Brooklyn, NY

 Kinzey, Allen, and Sand Lawn.
 E.M.
 Skinner/Aeolian-Skinner Opus List (New Revised Edition).
 Richmond: The Organ Historical Society, 1997.

 Organ Historical Society Convention Booklet (1973).
-Specifications of Gilbert F. Adams Organ (1971); courtesy Jim Stettner.
+Specification of Gilbert F. Adams Organ (1972).
+Courtesy Jim Stettner.

 Undated postcard of Regina Pacis Votive Shrine.